ICARION-Project/ICARION/docs/DEVELOPERS_GUIDE.md

 ### Overview

 Instrument-specific electric field calculations live in FieldModels and are consumed by `ElectricFieldForce`.
 Analytical formulas are implemented in `AnalyticalFieldModel`; grid/BEM/FEM fields use `FieldProviderModel` (wraps `IFieldProvider`).
+Field models are injected via `PhysicsSetup` into `ForceRegistry` (SSOT); `ElectricFieldForce` falls back only if none is provided.

 Multi-domain geometry handling lives in `IDomainGeometry` strategies (e.g., `CylindricalGeometry`, `OrbitrapGeometry`) used by `DomainManager` and `DomainContext` for transforms and boundary checks.
+DomainManager now only orchestrates these strategies (no AoS boundary helpers); geometry classes encapsulate containment/intersection logic.

 ### Step-by-Step Guide